-If your home’s temperature is dropping with the temperature outside, it’s time to call Command Service.
-Our NATE certified technicians will diagnose the issue quickly and provide you with a detailed report on what is wrong.
+If your home’s temperature is dropping with the temperature outside, it’s time to call Command Service Center, Inc. Our NATE-certified technicians will diagnose the issue quickly and provide you with a detailed report on what is wrong.
 With your approval, we’ll repair your furnace on the spot and have your heating system blowing nice warm air again!

 Furnace Tips and Advice for Heating Repairs

 If it seems as if your furnace doesn’t produce any heat, check the battery level in the thermostat.
 In some models, simply replacing the battery may do the trick.

 Dirty air filters lead to a multitude of furnace problems.
 Clean or replace the filter once a month, according to the manufacturer’s directions.
 One of our furnace repair professionals can show you how to do this.

 Whether it’s a house or commercial building, the same basic problems plague furnaces in Illinois.
 Below are some of the most common furnace problems we see in Illinois as well as common causes.

 A furnace that doesn’t perform its main task may have problems with the thermostat setting, power, gas or the pilot light.

 The Furnace Doesn’t Heat Enough